 - You didn’t ovulate.
 The most obvious reason for not getting a positive OPK is that you didn’t ovulate.
 This can be due to a variety of factors, such as stress, illness, or hormonal conditions.

 - Malfunctioning tests.
-Particularly if you’re using the online cheapies like Wondfos, you need to be careful about counterfeit tests.
+If you’re using the inexpensive online tests like Wondfos, you need to be careful about counterfeit tests.
 Wondfo OPK packages should be blue, with the word “Wondfo” in the drop logo.
 The testing strips should have a blue handle with the letters “LH” in darker blue.